coinbase/mesh-bitcoin/README.md

 <p align="center"><b>
 ROSETTA-BITCOIN IS CONSIDERED <a href="https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha">ALPHA SOFTWARE</a>.
 USE AT YOUR OWN RISK!
-COINBASE ASSUMES NO RESPONSIBILITY NOR LIABILITY IF THERE IS A BUG IN THIS IMPLEMENTATION.
+COINBASE ASSUMES NO RESPONSIBILITY OR LIABILITY IF THERE IS A BUG IN THIS IMPLEMENTATION.
 </b></p>

 ## Overview